What is Quality Checking?

-We provide a peer-lead quality checking service in health and social care services for people with disabilities and or mental ill-health.
-We meet people in the places where they are supported – this is often where people live, in flats, house, supported living, residential homes, or where they attend or use day services or opportunities.
+We provide a peer-led quality checking service in health and social care services for people with disabilities and or mental ill-health.
+We meet people in the places where they are supported – this is often where people live, in flats, houses, supported living, residential homes, or where they attend or use day services or opportunities.

 We want the people we meet who live in or receive services to feel in control of the quality check and at the heart of it.
-We’re really interested in finding out about their lives, what’s important to them.
-We will be lead by them so they can take part as much or as little as they want.
-We ask people a range of questions, which have been develop by people who have lived experience.
+We’re really interested in finding out about their lives, and what’s important to them.
+We will be led by them so they can take part as much or as little as they want.
+We ask people a range of questions, which have been developed by people who have lived experience.

 Our quality checkers are people who have lived experience of a disability or mental ill-health.
 We are experts by experience.
 We have used services ourselves and know what it is like to go through the system.
 We know what works and what doesn’t.
 We know that it is vital to give people with disabilities a voice.